NeoSanguine/recipes/README.md

 # recipes
-Problem sovled and what was learned in the process
+Complie recipes in the form of a online cook book.